DockDogs/dockdogs-scheduling/docs/reporting/events-team-reports.md

 ### Types of Reports

-A report must be created new or duplicated from an existing report of a matching type for each new events team member. **_If a person is BOTH a DRIVER _and/or_ an EVENT MANAGER then this must be specified as such when creating the report._**
+A report must be created new or duplicated from an existing report of a matching type for each new events team member. _**If a person is BOTH a DRIVER _and/or_ an EVENT MANAGER then this must be specified as such when creating the report.**_

+!!! tip "IMPORTANT - THE MOST IMPORTANT THING EVER!"
+    __**IF A TEAM MEMBER IS SCHEDULED FOR A POSITION THAT IS NOT LISTED IN THE SPREADSHEET REFERENCED ABOVE THIS WILL NOT APPEAR ON THEIR SCHEDULE WITHOUT FIRST CONTACTING BRIAN KING TO MODIFY THE REPORT.**__

 ### Confirmed Versus Tentative Status